kubearmor/KubeArmor/contribution/testing_guide.md

             $ tail (-f) /tmp/kubearmor.log
             ```

-            If you changed the location of a log file, you need to check that file instead of '/tmp/kubearmor.log'.
+            If you changed the location of a log file, check your file instead of the default file.

             ```text
             $ tail (-f) [your log file path]